 Saint-Siméon, Port-au-Persil sector, member of Québec's most beautiful villages Association!

 Port-au-Persil is a small road coming down from the high capes to slowly reveal houses scattered in a fantasy landscape.
-Walk on the rocks from the small quay to the chapel.
-A stream jumps into a waterfall before dying in the river, almost the sea, where, in season, wild geese come to feed.See + About Saint-Siméon, Port-au-Persil sector, member of Québec's most beautiful villages Association!
+A stream jumps into a waterfall before dying in the river, almost the sea, where, in season, wild geese come to feed.Discover more About Saint-Siméon, Port-au-Persil sector, member of Québec's most beautiful villages Association!

 Rivière-du-Loup - Saint-Siméon Ferry